-It’s 95 percent marketing.
+It's 95 percent marketing.
 If you can market yourself well enough to get sponsors, it will help you to have a long-sustained career in either industry.
 I believe the NASM-CPT is an excellent certification to learn.
-Even if I never train a single client, just the aspects I have learned from NASM have helped me tremendously in my training.
+Even if I never personal train a single client, just the aspects I have learned from NASM has helped me tremendously in my training.
 The scientific research you learn through NASM, and knowing the way the body works, would be suitable for anybody to learn.

 All of us at NASM/AFAA hope Shane’s success in fitness and racing stays on track.
 Thank you so much for answering our questions, Shane!

 - Facebook - facebook.com/ShaneLeeRacing